 - (1) Dr. Zoley and Mr. Gordo also serve on the Executive Committee.
+Dr. Zoley is the Chairman of the Executive Committee.
 Dr. Zoley and Mr. Gordo do not receive any separate or additional compensation for their service as a director or their service on the Executive Committee. - (2) Mr. Gordo also serves on the Corporate Planning Committee.
-Mr. Gordo does not receive any separate or additional compensation for his service as a director or his service on the Corporate Planning Committee. - (3) Mr. Gordo also serves on the Operations and Oversight Committee.
-Mr. Gordo does not receive any separate or additional compensation for his service as a director or his service on the Operations and Oversight Committee. - (4) Mr. Gordo also serves as the Chairman of the Legal Steering Committee.
-Mr. Gordo does not receive any separate or additional compensation for his service as a director or his service on the Legal Steering Committee.
+Mr. Gordo does not receive any separate or additional compensation for his service as a director or his service on the Corporate Planning Committee. - (3) Mr. Gordo also serves on the Cyber Security and Environmental Oversight Committee.
+Mr. Gordo does not receive any separate or additional compensation for his service as a director or his service on the Cyber Security and Environmental Oversight Committee. - (4) Mr. Gordo also serves as the Chairman of the Legal Steering Committee.
+Mr. Gordo does not receive any separate or additional compensation for his service as a director or his service on the Legal Steering Committee. - (5) Mr. Gordo also serves on the Operations and Oversight Committee.
+Mr. Gordo does not receive any separate or additional compensation for his service as a director or his service on the Operations and Oversight Committee.